 The damage from a flood is much more far-reaching than the actual flood itself.
 There are several different problems that often occur after a flood.
 To ensure flood damage is effectively restored in your home, it is critical that you take care of these common hazards as well.
-From our restoration experts at Restore Rite in Idaho Falls, here are a few of those hazards and what you can do to prevent them.
+From our restoration experts at Restore Rite, serving Pocatello, Blackfoot, and Idaho Falls, here are a few of those hazards and what you can do to prevent them.

 The moisture left behind by a flood can become a breeding ground for unwanted pests and insects.
 Many of these pests, like cockroaches, are very resilient and difficult to get rid of.
 As a result, it is best to remove the floodwater and moisture as quickly as possible before any of these pests even have a chance to infest your home.

 Anytime there is water damage, mold damage is likely to follow.
 This is such a common problem because mold will grow anywhere there is excess moisture, and it is very difficult to remove all the remnants of moisture after a flood.
 Once mold begins to grow, the severity of its impact varies.
 For one, it can cause serious damage to the structural integrity of your home.
 If mold is allowed to grow within your walls, then sometimes the only way to effectively remove it is to tear down the walls.
 Mold also poses a health issue.
 Those who are sensitive to mold can experience minor symptoms such as nasal stiffness, throat irritation, coughing, and eye irritation.
 For those more seriously affected by mold they may experience more alarming health risks such as upper respiratory tract symptoms, bronchitis, and even the development of asthma in those who didn’t previously suffer from it.